 By the time London woke up and markets opened, this gigantic selling momentum resulted in a massive weakening of the pound.
 This meant the UK’s exchange rate was nearly falling below the central bank’s target level.

-The following day, known as ‘Black Wednesday,’ the Bank of England started buying large amounts of pounds to defend the currency.
-British officials first responded by buying $1 Billion Pounds at 8:40 AM.
+The following day – known in history as ‘Black Wednesday’ – the Bank of England started buying large amounts of pounds to defend the currency.
+British officials first responded by buying $1 billion pounds at 8:40 AM.